Updated on 8/17/22 to include Google Analytics 4 content.

 Knowing how to configure goals is only one piece of the puzzle.
 I’m sure you’re all tempted to race to your Google Analytics admin and add all the thank you pages you can find.
 But before you do, you should ask yourself if those pages or events meet a few criteria.

 Here are some good rules of thumb when considering whether a certain activity should be set up as a goal:

-A goal must be evergreen.
 A visitor should be able to accomplish them as long as your website (or app) exists.
 Google Analytics only allows you 20 goal slots per view.
-You don’t want to occupy one of your 20 goal slots with a thank you page for a temporary campaign that will only be live for one month.
+You don’t want to occupy one of your 20 goal slots with a “thank you” page for a temporary campaign that will only be live for one month.
 GA4 bumps this number up to 30 total conversions that can be configured, but you should still think carefully when setting up goals.

-A goal must result in a conversion rate of less than 33%.
-This seems counterintuitive, but hear me out: If more than a third of your visitors are able to accomplish an analytics goal, it’s too easy of an action for them to take and probably not a meaningful way for you to segment them versus an average user of your site.
+This seems counterintuitive, but hear me out: If more than a fifth of your visitors are able to accomplish an analytics goal, it’s too easy of an action for them to take and probably not a meaningful way for you to segment them versus an average user of your site.